-The four earliest Divisions that were established in the Public Service Department (PSD) were Establishment Division, Service Division, Training Hall for Government Officers, and General Administration Division.
+The first four divisions in Public Service Department were Establishment Division, Service Division, Training Hall for Government Officers, and General Administration Division.

-This division comprised two branches, the Establishment and Supervision Branch and the Schemes of Service Branch.
-The division was generally responsible for managing and controlling the rules and terms of service of government officers and handling establishment matters for state and federal departments, including federal posts in Sabah and Sarawak.
-The main activities at that time were establishing new schemes of service, monitoring the advertisement of vacant posts in the public service, conducting research on the applications for relaxation of conditions of schemes of service particularly those related to the Malay language examination, preparing research papers on post establishment, and conducting inspectorate visits to determine the number of posts required by the ministries, federal departments and states.
+This division consisted of two branches, namely Establishment and Supervision Branch and Schemes of Service Branch.
+In general, this Division managed and controlled the terms and regulations of Government officers’ service and handled establishment matters for Federal and State Departments, including federal positions in Sabah and Sarawak.
+The main activities carried out at that time were establishing new schemes of service, monitoring the advertisements on vacancies in public service posts, reviewing the applications to relax the scheme requirements especially those related to Malay Language Examination, preparing review papers on post establishment and conducting inspectorate visits for personnel estimations at Ministries, Federal and State Departments.

-- The Promotion and Disciplinary Branch was responsible for the establishment of the Promotion Board and Disciplinary Board in ministries and federal agencies.
-This branch also reviewed and recorded the Annual Confidential Report of about 3,800 officers in 50 schemes of service.
+- Promotion and Disciplinary Branch, which was responsible for establishing the Promotion Board and Disciplinary Board at the Ministries and Federal Departments.
+This branch was also responsible for reviewing and keeping the Annual Confidential Reports on approximately 3,800 officers from 50 schemes of service.

-- The Pension Branch comprised two units namely, the Pension Unit and the Widows and Orphans Unit.
-The Pension Unit managed all matters related to pension, gratuities, accident allowances and Workmen’s Compensation; policies pertaining to the Employees Provident Fund; and issues and problems related to pension and other allowances for the Armed Forces.
-The Widows and Orphans Unit was responsible for the implementation of the Widows and Orphans Pension Scheme for the states in West Malaysia and the formulation of policies for the Widows and Orphans Pension Scheme for East Malaysia.
+- The Pension Branch consisted of the Pension Unit and Widow and Orphan Unit.
+The Pension Unit was responsible for handling all matters related to disbursement of pension, gratuities, accident allowance and workmen’s compensation; policies on the Employees Provident Fund scheme; as well as issues and problems related to pension and other allowances for the Armed Forces.
+The Widow and Orphan Unit was responsible for implementing the Widow and Orphan Pension Scheme for the states in West Malaysia as well as the formulation of policies in relation to the Widow and Orphan Pension Scheme for East Malaysia.

-- The Common-users Service Branch was responsible for the management of recruitment, placement, transfer and training of officers under the Common-users Service which covered Administrative Services, Works Officer Service, and Clerical Services.
+- The Common-Users Service Branch was responsible for managing the recruitment, placement, transfer, and training of Common-Users Service officers comprising the Administrative Services, Work Officer Services, and Clerical Services.

-- The Other Services Branch acted as the coordinator concerning policies, issues, and problems faced by those services which were excluded from the Common-users Service, especially those related to in-service examinations.
-This branch also updated and maintained the record of service for every government officer that totalled about 300,000 at that time.
-This branch was merged with the Government Record Centre to improve the efficiency of the process of gathering and updating the data of public service officers.
+- The Other Services Branch served as the coordinator of policies, issues, and problems for those services that were not included under Common-Users Service, specifically those related to in-service examinations.
+This branch also updated and maintained the service details of each Government officer totalling about 300,000 people at that time.
+This branch was merged with the Government Records Centre to improve the efficiency of the process of gathering and updating the data of public service officers.

-To strengthen the administrative system, in September 1959, the Government rented a building located about eight miles from Port Dickson town as a training centre for the administrative officers.
-In the early stage of its establishment, the place was known as Training Hall for Government Officers and was administrated under The Federal Establishment Office.
+To streamline the administration system, in September 1959, the Government rented a building on the beach front about eight miles from Port Dickson town as a training ground for its administrative officers.
+In the early days of its establishment, this institution was known as Training Hall for Government Officers and was placed under the administration of Federal Establishment Office.
 The Training Hall used the concept of a residential training centre and was equipped with 16 fully furnished bedrooms, each with its own bathroom and toilet.
-The first principal was B.W.B Chapman while Mr. Abdul Majid Bin Mohd Yusoff became the first local officer appointed as the Principal of the Training Hall in 1962.
-The objective of this institute was to train the administrative officers (Division I & II) in the area of land, finance, office management, and local government administration.
-Training was also provided to the young officers, such as MCS officers, MAS, and State Administrative Officers.
-The courses were conducted in the classroom only.
+The first principal was B.W.B.
+Chapman, while Abdul Majid Bin Mohd Yusoff was the first local officer appointed as the Principal of the Training Hall in 1962.